 The space is designed to accommodate a variety of dining experiences.
-The main dining area can accommodate up to 60 diners in long banquettes and stand-alone tables designed to fit anywhere from an intimate table for two to a festive party of twelve.
+The main dining area can accommodate up to 44 diners in long banquettes and stand-alone tables designed to fit anywhere from an intimate table for two to a festive party of twelve.
 The long butcher block bar can accommodate up to 18 and is a place where people can enjoy a glass of wine after work, a bar snack, or a full menu during dinner hours.
 The lounge window seats offer a cozy nook for quiet conversation and, during the warm months, the windows fold open so that one can watch the world go by over a pint of locally crafted beer.
 Further inside the Brasserie is an open kitchen where one can sit at the kitchen counter and enjoy the inner workings of the brasserie kitchen while upstairs, the mezzanine overlooking the kitchen, can accommodate large groups up to 25.
 Alternatively, we can also accommodate up to 80 people for a sit down dinner should you wish to host a private party or wedding celebration.
 Finally, we have a summer roof top patio that seats 40 people and currently serves a Vietnamese menu.